sean-olson-e/Rapid-Application-Development-using-Angular-CLI/project_apps/1-creating-components/README.md

 In addition to generating the component files, the CLI also registers the component with the ```app.module.ts``` file, which controls how the parts of the app fit together.

-#### Understanding the three parts of the component code module.
+### b: Review the three parts of the component code module.
 An Angular component code module has three basic components:

-1. the import section at the heading of the component, where you will load the module libraries required by the component
+**1.** an import section that loads the module libraries required by the component

 ```
 import { Component, OnInit } from '@angular/core';
 ```

-2. the component class that contains the functionality for the component
+**2.** a component class that contains the functionality for the component
 ```
 export class KeyManagerComponent implements OnInit {
   constructor() { }